 - Add 1 T of olive oil to a baking dish and arrange peppers evenly on the dish.
 Evenly divide quinoa mixture among peppers.

-Remove from oven, garnish with remaining green onions.
+- Remove from oven, and garnish with remaining green onions.

-- Open crabmeat and empty contents into a colander and drain.
+- Open crabmeat, and empty the contents into a colander, and drain.

 - Saute peppers and onions together in 1 T. olive oil until tender; remove from heat